liweinan/liweinan.github.io/_posts/2017-03-20-a-non-recursive-approach-to-the-fibonacci-sequence-generator.md

 }
 ```

 As the codes shown above, I used a loop and some fine-grained boundary conditions to replace the recursion.
 In this way we totally eliminate the exponentially grown stack memory usages of the recursive version of the implementation.
-Now let's wrote some codes for benchmark:
+Now let's write some codes for benchmark:

 ```java
 long start = System.currentTimeMillis();